Warning Lights in Your Car: What Do They Mean?

 Tire Pressure Monitoring System (TPMS)

-Tire Pressure Monitoring System have saved countless lives by preventing tire-related accidents.
+Tire Pressure Monitoring Systems have saved countless lives by preventing tire-related accidents.
 They have also made car maintenance a lot easier.
 Because of this nifty tool, many young drivers don’t know how to check their tire pressure the old fashioned way.
 It wasn’t a standard feature on American cars until it was mandated in 2007.
-Newer systems give you a real time report of the exact pressure levels.
+Newer systems give you a real-time report of the exact pressure levels.
 Older systems light up if the pressure in a tire falls below 75% of the recommended level.
 If your system only tells if when the pressure drops, it’s still a good idea to check your tire pressure regularly.
-Or let us do it for you.
+Or let our tire service experts do it for you.

 Reduced Power Warning